REFunction/VOC2012-Segmentation/README.md

 ## Update
 I have finished a slim version of VOC2012.py, **VOC2012_slim.py**.
 You don't need to preprocess any thing.
 And you can learn to use it very easily.
 It seems no problems but I think it's safe to keep these two versions for a period of time.

-Usage:Put VOC2012_slim.py into your project and run it.
+Run Demo:Put VOC2012_slim.py into your project and run it.
 Remember to **set the path** as yours.
 ## Prerequisition
 - python 3
 - cv2